 The Canadian Express Entry System

-Applicants create their Express Entry profile on the Canadian government web portal.
-As part of their profile, they enter their eligibility details like age, marital status, qualifications, work experience, and links to Canada.
+Applicants create their Canada Express Entry profile on the Canadian government web portal.
+Their profile includes eligibility details like age, marital status, qualifications, work experience, and links to Canada.
 These details are evaluated via the Canadian Comprehensive Ranking System (CRS) to create a CRS score.

 Applicants' CRS scores are then entered into an Express Entry pool, and there is an Express Entry draw every two weeks.
 In each Express Entry draw, applicants with scores over a certain number receive an Invitation To Apply (ITA) for permanent residency.
 This number changes for every Express Entry draw based on the size and strength of the application pool.
 Once they submit their permanent residency application, they will receive permanent residence in Canada after approximately six months.

-Here's a handy guide on getting the best CRS to score possible to help you get your permanent residence in Canada.
+Learn more about getting the best CRS score possible to help you gain permanent residence in Canada.

 There are three programs in the system for the three different types of skilled workers:

-Moving to Canada via the Express Entry system can be a fantastic way to start your life in Canada as quickly as possible.
+Moving to Canada via the Canada Express Entry system can be a fantastic way to start your new life as quickly as possible.
 But first, you must complete every step of the application process to get your Canadian permanent residence.

-To ensure this, you should speak to an expert.
-Our Regulated Canadian Immigration Consultants (RCICs) have years of experience getting hundreds of hopeful applicants their start in Canada.
-They can help you ensure your eligibility and guide you through every step of the application process.
+You should speak to a certified immigration expert to help ensure your eligibility and guide you through every step of the application process.

 Canada's Provincial Nominee Programs